RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/developer-intro/04-live-sync.md

 First, open `src/main/webapp/app/css/coolstore.css`{{open}}, which contains the CSS stylesheet for the CoolStore app.

-Add the following CSS to turn the header bar background to Red Hat red (click **Copy To Editor** to automatically add it):
+Add the following CSS to turn the header bar background to Red Hat red (click **Copy To Editor** to add it at the bottom):

 <pre class="file" data-filename="src/main/webapp/app/css/coolstore.css" data-target="append">